 But while working from home while looking after youngsters is no walk in the park, most working parents expressed positive views about WFH parenthood.

 As the graph shows, roughly three-quarters of working parents (men and women) would like to continue working remotely in some capacity.

 We also saw some regional variation in attitudes towards working from home as a parent.
 People in the South East are the keenest to get back to their workplace, with 14% saying they would like to return to the office/workplace, whereas 33% of people in Sheffield would like to continue working from home full time – more than any other city.

-There is no perfect answer as to whether stay-at-home or work-from-home is the ideal parenting set-up in the 2020s, but the remote working revolution could have a profound impact on the way mums and dads go about their lives.
-Many have enjoyed more time to collect the kids from school, increased wellbeing at work, higher productivity and a better balance between work and family life.
+There is no perfect answer as to whether stay-at-home or work-from-home is the ideal parenting set-up in the 2020s, but the remote working revolution could have a profound impact on parenting styles and the way mums and dads go about their lives.
+Many have enjoyed more time to collect the kids from school, increased wellbeing at work, living more sustainably, higher productivity and a better balance between work and family life.

 Perceptions of parenthood have changed dramatically over the years, and while the numbers of stay-at-home parents have declined for decades, a combination of high living costs, changing attitudes, and the remote working revolution may lead to new, healthier approaches to balancing work commitments and raising children.
 But of course, to make sure that parenting truly enters the 21st century, we need to cater to the challenges faced by parents – from the cost of childcare to ever-present stigmas – so that everyone can raise their children in the way that works best for their family.

 Protecting what matters most